MislavJaksic/Knowledge-Repository/ProgrammingLanguages/Java/README.md

 ## Java

-Java is a compiled, object oriented language that carefully balances speed, security and expressibility.
-The source code is stored in .java files while executables are recognised by a .class file extension.
-It is highly recommended to develop Java programs in an IDE because setting up unit tests is much easier that way.
+Java is a compiled language.
+It balances speed, security and verbosity.
+It's recommended to use an IDE when developing Java programs.

 ### Java specific folders